Andrés Pérez de Lara

 Andrés Pérez de Lara González (born April 2, 2005) is a Mexican professional stock car racing driver.
-He completes full-time in the ARCA Menards Series, driving the No. 2 Chevrolet SS for Rev Racing.
-He is a former champion of the NASCAR Mikel's Truck Series, having won it in 2020.
+He last competed full-time in the NASCAR Craftsman Truck Series, driving the No. 77 and No. 44 Chevrolet Silverado RST for Spire Motorsports and Niece Motorsports, respectively, and part-time in the NASCAR Xfinity Series, driving the No. 91 Chevrolet Camaro SS for DGM Racing with Jesse Iwuji Motorsports.
+He is the 2024 ARCA Menards Series champion.
+He is also a former champion of the NASCAR Mikel's Truck Series, having won it in 2020.
 He has also competed in the NASCAR Mexico Series.
 He is also a champion of the NASCAR Mexico Challenge Series, having won it in 2022.

 Racing career

-In 2019, at the age of fourteen, Pérez de Lara would compete in the NACAM Formula 4 Championship alongside his brother, Pablo, at Telcel RPL Racing.
-He would go on to win four races, being the youngest to do so, on route to third in the championship and rookie of the year honors.
+In 2019, at the age of fourteen, Pérez de Lara competed in the NACAM Formula 4 Championship alongside his brother, Pablo, at Telcel RPL Racing.
+He won four races, being the youngest to do so, on route to third in the championship and rookie of the year honors.

-In 2020, Pérez de Lara would run in the NASCAR Mikel's Truck Series in Mexico, where he would win the championship at the age of fifteen.
+In 2020, Pérez de Lara ran in the NASCAR Mikel's Truck Series in Mexico, where he won the championship at the age of fifteen.

-In 2021, Pérez de Lara would run the full season in the NASCAR FedEx Challenge Series after running one race at Nuevo Autódromo de Quéretaro in the previous year.
-He would finish fourth in the points that year, finishing in the top five in eight races.
+In 2021, Pérez de Lara ran the full season in the NASCAR FedEx Challenge Series after running one race at Nuevo Autódromo de Quéretaro in the previous year.
+He finished fourth in the points that year, finishing in the top five in eight races.

-In 2022, Pérez de Lara would return to the series, where he would become the youngest winner in the series at Querétaro Race Track at the age of seventeen on route to win the championship.
-It was also during this year that Pérez de Lara was chosen for the NASCAR Drive for Diversity program, and he would also make select events in the ARCA Menards Series, ARCA Menards Series East and ARCA Menards Series West driving for David Gilliland Racing.
+In 2022, Pérez de Lara returned to the series, where he became the youngest winner in the series at Querétaro Race Track at the age of seventeen on route to win the championship.
+It was also during this year that Pérez de Lara was chosen for the NASCAR Drive for Diversity program, and he made select events in the ARCA Menards Series, ARCA Menards Series East and ARCA Menards Series West driving for David Gilliland Racing.